FrancescoMagliocco/vim-uctags/README.md

 Syn Files are named by appending *.syn* to a filename.
-That being said, you can easily recognize what source file<sup>\*</sup> a Syn File is associated to: A syn File with name *foobar.c.syn* with be associated to the source file<sup>\*</sup> *foobar.c*.
+That being said, you can easily recognize what source file<sup>\*</sup> a Syn File is associated to: A Syn File with name *foobar.c.syn* would be associated to the source file<sup>\*</sup> *foobar.c*.
 <sup>\* *source file* is not to be confused with [source file][src-file] in this
 context.
 In this context, *source file* refers to any file that can have a Syn